dlilab/lab_Logistics/Code_of_conduct.md

 ## Lab attendance and working hours

 **Researchers in our lab are expected to be present in the lab from 9am - 5pm**.
-However, this is flexible depending on the personal schedules of lab members.
-The idea is that in order to foster communication and interaction among lab members, having people together in the lab during the workday is useful.
-I strongly believe that the research experience is greatly enriched through personal interactions in the lab, sharing ideas, helping each other solve problems, etc. Further, it allows a slightly more clear separation between _work time_ and _personal time_.
+However, the lab is product oriented: your success will be determined by what you accomplish, not by how many hours you work.
+The reason to have this time expectation is that in order to foster communication and interaction among lab members, having people together in the lab during the workday is useful and will likely help you and those around you stay engaged.
+Further, it allows a slightly more clear separation between _work time_ and _personal time_.
 I am not the master of work-life balance by any means, but treating research like a job with clear hours has helped me draw boundaries in the allocation of my time.
 That being said, if lab members feel that they cannot abide by the 9-5 schedule, they are encouraged to come talk to me.
-I am not going to track hours for lab members.
+I am not going to track hours for lab members and _you are ultimately responsible for your time management_.
 However, if I sense that this is being taken advantage of, the situation will be addressed.

 ## Reading